 Charles, cook your steak to perfection

-But this article might:
+But this one might:

 10 recipes both vegetarians and carnivores will love